How Objx Works

 Ingestion workboard with new-version diff card — Document card showing inline diff (green add, red remove) and highlighted fields

 Use the header Save button to persist all documents and document relationships from the workboard into the knowledge base.
 Existing documents (by ID) are updated; new documents are created.
 Relationships are written to the knowledge base’s document links.
 After a successful save, for each new document, a chunk is created from the title and description, and embeddings are generated in the background.
 The thread’s capture fields are updated with the real document IDs.
 A popup in the bottom-right corner shows chunking progress (e.g. 2/5 documents).
 When complete, the modal closes and the documents table refreshes.
-Document cards can include address (street, city, province, postal code), contact (phone, email, website), and social media (Facebook, Instagram, X, LinkedIn).
+Document cards can include address (street, city, province, postal code), contact (phones with optional labels such as Phone, Cell, Fax, or custom, email, website), social media (Facebook, Instagram, X, LinkedIn), and hours (one line per day of the week, e.g. "9:00 AM – 5:00 PM" or "Closed", plus optional notes for holidays or exceptions).
 These fields are editable in the card edit dialog and appear in the card view and document detail page.
 The searchkb tool returns these fields when querying the knowledge base.

 Captured documents can include category IDs (UUIDs of this knowledge base’s document categories).
 When present, those categories are shown as badges on each document card on the workboard and in the edit document modal.
 When you save to the knowledge base, document–category relationships are created or updated so the document appears under those categories in the Documents tab.